Tales of Christmases Past: The West Wales Derby

 A feisty second half which saw Scarlets second row, Chris Wyatt seeing yellow, turned quickly in the Ospreys favour with tries from James Bater and two from Williams - Shane not Barry - to cap off the elusive wing’s Man of the Match performance.
 The 28-7 victory ensured that the first ‘Black and White double’ had been secured.
 For the likes of Sonny Parker, Jason Spice, Duncan Jones, Brent Cockbain, Ryan Jones and the rest, their abstinence of mulled wine the day before clearly paid handsome dividends!

-The contest was a classic game of two halves, with the Ospreys - inspired by their Kiwi imports, Justin Marshall and Filo Tiatia - winning the first, 22-10 and the second, 28-14 to deliver an emphatic 50-24 victory, which saw the home team running in 5 tries.
+The contest was a classic game of two halves, with the Ospreys - inspired by their Kiwi imports, Justin Marshall and Filo Tiatia - winning both!
+The first was taken 22-10 and the second, 28-14 to deliver an emphatic 50-24 victory, which saw the home team running in 5 tries.
 The touchdowns were shared out between Ryan Jones, Andy Lloyd, Nikki Walker, Lyndon Bateman and Lee Byrne.
 The defeat was the worst ever suffered in the, then, Celtic League by the Scarlets, and despite a penalty try and consolation tries from Dwayne Peel and Gavin Evans it was a game that the Llanelli faithful would quickly choose to forget.

 That crushing 50-24 Boxing Day victory proved a bit of a watershed for a rapidly developing Ospreys squad in terms of the derby, winning 7 of the next 9 contests between the two regions.
 Considering this was a squad now containing players of the calibre of Mike Phillips, Alun Wyn Jones, Marty Holah, Ian Gough and of course, Jerry Collins, it was no real surprise that it would all culminate in an even bigger victory than that 2006 game.
-This record-breaking win would take place in December 2010.
-Not strictly a Boxing Day fixture, as it was played on the 27th, thanks to a 24 hour postponement due to frozen pipes at the, then, Liberty Stadium.
+This record-breaking win would take place on 27 December 2010.
+The game itself was subject to a 24 hour postponement due to frozen pipes at the, then, Liberty Stadium.
 But the day’s delay didn’t hamper the Ospreys, who put their rivals to the sword like never before.

 Credit should also be given to both sets of supporters, who despite the disruption of the late postponement on Boxing Day, turned up in their numbers the following afternoon, with 18,151 braving the cold weather.
 Once again, and thanks to the record breaking 60-17 score line, it was the home fans who left the stadium filled to the brim with Christmas cheer.